pinakiprasannadas2000/track_your_money_API/README.md

     v.
 Delete expenses
     vi.
 Delete a particular expense through "_id"

-  4) Available total routes are
+  4) Available total routes are,
     i.
 Get total (total of all the entries, total of a date, total of a month)